NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 For some vaccine products, you will be asked an extra question about the pack size.
 This is the number of vials, syringes or applicators in each box.

+> [!NOTE]
+> If you get several batches with the same number and expiry date, you only need to add the batch details once.

 ## How to view details of vaccine batches

 Select **View** next to a vaccine product to see all the batches ever added, including any that are now inactive because they are finished or past their expiry date.